VBAndCs/sVB-Small-Visual-Basic/Readme.md

    Return a + b
 EndFunction
 ```
+5. Adding an `(Add new function)` command to the upper right dropdown list in the code editor

+6. Enhancing the auto completion list.

+7. Enhancing the auto formatting of code, to adjust indentation of sub lines, and adjust spaces between tokens.

 # Small Visual Basic (sVB):
 sVB is an evolved version of Microsoft Small Basic with a small WinForms library and a graphics form designer.